Saudi health minister says working with WHO to fight MERS

 Fakieh's comments, in a written statement, were in response to a Reuters Special Report last week that quoted international scientists expressing frustration at Saudi Arabia's handling of Middle East Respiratory Syndrome (MERS).

-"We have been working with respected international organisations such as the World Health Organisation (WHO) and Centre for Disease Control (CDC) to develop policies and put in place the necessary arrangements, such as case definition and guidelines specifically for MERS, that are on par with international standards," he wrote.
+"We have been working with respected international organizations such as the World Health Organization (WHO) and Center for Disease Control (CDC) to develop policies and put in place the necessary arrangements, such as case definition and guidelines specifically for MERS, that are on par with international standards," he wrote.

 "Our commitment is to continue this international collaboration past this current global challenge," he added.
 It has killed around 30 percent of sufferers and has caused fever, coughing and sometimes fatal pneumonia.